d3vote/XSolutions-Configurable-Cash-Register/README.md

 ## Info about Configuration Files
 When using the app, three configuration files will be created in the AppData/XSolutions-POS directory: __usersList.json__, __productsList.json__, __categoryList.json__ and __config.txt__.
 It is essential that these files and the directory are not empty, as the app will not function properly without them.

+For MacOS: the files will be created in User/username/Library/Application Support/XSolutions-POS

+(If you have any Problems with config file, just delete the entire XSolutions-POS folder.

 [Config-Files](https://github.com/d3vote/ConfigFiles) <- Github Repository where Files are stored

 ## User Data (Username, Password, Rights)